 Here’s why student athletes need a sports portfolio

-I’m sure you’re thrilled to be getting back on courts and fields in 2021, but a big challenge remains.
+I’m sure you’re thrilled to be getting back on courts and fields after all the school closures, but a big challenge remains.
 It’s getting harder each year for high school students to stand out from the crowd during the college application process.

 There are 8 million students in high school sports right now.
 Those athletes are all talented.
 Colleges are getting a record number of applications.
 Only one in 14 high school athletes will play at the college level.

 Wouldn’t it be great if you were one of those success stories?
 But athletic abilities won’t get you anywhere if nobody knows you.
 You have to create and share a sports portfolio.
 But even that isn’t going to turn heads, because a list of game stats and class grades dehumanizes you.

 Even coaches say there’s more to life than sports!

 Documenting and cataloging your sports life is the easy part.
 Colleges – even the athletics departments – want to know what you’re like off the field.
 Do you love learning?
 What do you do for fun?
 What do adults have to say about you?
 What do other students think about you?
 How do you manage your busy schedule?

 Demonstrating soft skills with evidence is the secret to success.